CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning: Evaluation

 \subsection{Results for RQ5: Approximation of code semantics}

 In \figref{fig:rq6_image1}, we observed that the models reported better performance to predict an approximation of code semantics, for both statement (\figref{fig:3s}) and loop (\figref{fig:3l}) predictions.
-Interestingly, when we provide only the definition of "abstract" values (mapping from a range of concrete values to an abstract value) in the prompt, without giving an example showing an "abstract" output for a given input, the models cannot predict abstract values better than concrete values (\figref{fig:rq6_image11}).
+See also Table~\ref{tab:random baseline} in Appendix~\ref {app:RQ5 results} for comparing with random baselines.
+Interestingly, when we provide only the definition of "abstract" values (mapping from a range of concrete values to an abstract value) in the prompt , without giving an example showing an "abstract" output for a given input, the models cannot predict abstract values better than concrete values (\figref{fig:rq6_image11}).
 Most models failed to apply definitions directly to the query examples; however, when we provide 3-shots of examples in the prompt, all the models can predict abstract values better than concrete ones.

 \mycomment{ Models seem to perform better if we add in-context examples in the case of Quantized Prediction.
 Without in-context examples, models failed to predict the value in abstract format, though we provided the concrete value to abstract value mapping in the 0-shot prompt.
 When we are adding in-context examples with proper abstract response, the models are performing better than concrete value prediction. }